buterchiandreea/CollaborativeNotepad/README.md

 # CollaborativeNotepad
-For building the project, the following packages should be installed: <br />
+In order to build the project, the following packages should be installed: <br />
 **Qt 5.7.0 QtCreator** <br />
 Install on Ubuntu using the links bellow:<br />
 https://wiki.qt.io/Install_Qt_5_on_Ubuntu <br />